-In the reporting year, there was no adverse effect on the underwriting results of the Company as a result of the Coronavirus Event.
+In the reporting year and the preceding year, there was no adverse effect on the underwriting results of the Company as a result of the Coronavirus Event.
 For information on the progress of the Coronavirus Event in the reporting year and its impact on the business of the Company, see section 1 of the Directors' Report.